Поиск по заголовкам произведений

 Сайт: http://dostoevskiy-lit.ru Размер: 4кб.

-Часть текста: a calling and vocation, it is a career.
+Часть текста: Notes from the Underground (English. Записки из подполья).
+Part I. Chapter VI Chapter VI Oh, if I had done nothing simply from laziness!
+Heavens, how I should have respected myself, then.
+I should have respected myself because I should at least have been capable of being lazy; there would at least have been one quality, as it were, positive in me, in which I could have believed myself.
+Question: What is he?
+Answer: A sluggard; how very pleasant it would have been to hear that of oneself!
+It would mean that I was positively defined, it would mean that there was something to say about me.
+"Sluggard"--why, it is a calling and vocation, it is a career.
 Do not jest, it is so.
 I should then be a member of the best club by right, and should find my occupation in continually respecting myself.
 I knew a gentleman who prided himself all his life on being a connoisseur of Lafitte.
 He considered this as his positive virtue, and never doubted himself.
 He died, not simply with a tranquil, but with a triumphant conscience, and he was quite right, too.
 Then I should have chosen a career for myself, I should have been a sluggard and a glutton, not a simple one, but, for instance, one with sympathies for everything sublime and beautiful.
 How do you like that?
 I have long had visions of it.
 That "sublime and beautiful" weighs heavily on my mind at forty But that is at forty; then--oh, then it would have been different!
 I should have found for myself a form of activity in keeping with it, to be precise, drinking to the health of everything "sublime and beautiful."
 I should have snatched at every opportunity to drop a tear into my glass and then to drain it to all that is "sublime and beautiful."
-I should then have turned everything into the sublime and the beautiful; in the nastiest, unquestionable trash, I should have sought out the sublime and the beautiful.
-I should have exuded tears like a wet sponge.
-An artist, for instance, paints a picture worthy of Gay.
-At once I drink to the health of the artist who painted the picture worthy of Gay,...
+I should then have turned everything into the sublime and the beautiful; in the nastiest, unquestionable trash, I should have sought out the sublime and the ...

 Главная